-Heroin addiction is very powerful and, because of its interaction with opioid receptors and reinforcing influence on your brain’s reward centers, results in such profound feelings of euphoria and pleasure that it sometimes feels impossible to quit 1.
-Even after someone has successfully completed a treatment program, they may continue to struggle with cravings and thoughts about using.
-Sometimes, the rise in intensity of these cravings and thoughts leads to a heroin relapse.
+Heroin addiction is very powerful, and heroin’s interaction with opioid receptors and its reinforcing influence on your brain’s reward centers result in such profound feelings of euphoria and pleasure that it sometimes feels impossible to quit.1 Even after someone has successfully completed a treatment program, they may continue to struggle with cravings and thoughts about using.
+Sometimes, a rise in the intensity of these cravings and thoughts leads to a heroin relapse.

-The National Institute on Drug Abuse reports that 2.1% of adults aged 26 and older have used heroin at least once in their lifetime 2.
-Anyone can develop a heroin addiction—it’s not limited to a specific demographic—but once you develop an addiction, it can be difficult to overcome, and the heroin relapse rate is often high.
+The National Institute on Drug Abuse reports that 2.1% of adults aged 26 and older have used heroin at least once in their lifetimes.2 Anyone can develop a heroin addiction—it’s not limited to a specific demographic—but once you develop an addiction, it can be difficult to overcome it, and the heroin relapse rate is often high.

 One study examined heroin relapse rates among participants who were discharged after successfully completing an opiate detox program.
-Of them, 91% reported a relapse, 59% of which occurred within 1 week of discharge.
-Earlier relapse was associated with younger age, heavy use before treatment, a history of injecting, and not following up with aftercare 3.
+91% reported a relapse, 59% of which occurred within 1 week of discharge.
+Earlier relapse was associated with younger age, heavy use before treatment, a history of injecting, and not following up with aftercare.3

 What Is a Relapse?

-The book Relapse and Recovery in Addictions also states that addiction is a disease and that relapse is an unrelenting part of recovery 5.
-It also presents the idea that relapse is a part of a larger learning process that may ultimately lead to abstinence in that each relapse gives a person clues into areas that can be strengthened to prevent future relapses.
+The book Relapse and Recovery in Addictions states that addiction is a disease and that relapse is an unrelenting part of recovery.5 It also presents the idea that relapse is a part of a larger learning process that may ultimately lead to abstinence, in that each relapse highlights areas that can be strengthened to prevent future relapses.

-Although it can take multiple relapses before a person is truly able to remain abstinent, a strong aftercare program is an essential component to staying on the path to recovery.
+Although it can take multiple relapses before a person is truly able to remain abstinent, a strong aftercare program is an essential component of recovery.

 Why Do People Relapse on Heroin?